- HR Home

 Summary Plan Descriptions:

 This optional benefit will pay 60% of salary up to $500 per week and start on the 1st day for an accident and the 8th day for illness.
 Coverage is for 6 months.
 Maternity is covered.
 Short term disability fills the gap before long term disability becomes available.
 The employee pays 100% of the cost for short term disability.
-The coverage is effective the first day of the month following thirty days of employment, however if you are treated for an accident or illness 90 days prior to your coverage effective date then benefits are not paid for that condition until after 12 months employment.
+The coverage is effective the first day of the month following thirty days of employment.

 This benefit will pay 60% of salary up to $10,000 per month up to age 65.
 It is provided by Jacksonville University for all employees.
 Long Term Disability is effective the first of the month following the month of employment for Administration and Faculty, and is effective for Staff the first of the month following one year of employment.

+As a dual choice plan, VisionCare allows you to choose one of our pre-screened doctors or to visit a doctor outside the VisionCare network.
 This is a pre-paid plan offering benefits at no charge following a $10 deductible for exams within a network of providers and $25.00 deductible for purchased materials.
 You may choose a provider outside the network and be reimbursed according to a fixed schedule.
-Please refer to the electronic version of the brochure below.
+Please refer to the electronic version of the brochure below for additional information.